37bytes/public-packages/packages/logstory/README.md

 ```

 ## Issues
-See the [open issues](https://github.com/37bytes/prepare-environment/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/37bytes/logstory/issues) for a full list of proposed features (and known issues).

 ### version history

+1.0.1
+- fix readme

 1.0.0
 - first version